 Spend time to interact constructively with your Frenchie when they calm, such as when they are resting quietly in their bed or sitting calmly near you, which will encourage him to do that behavior more frequently.
 Remember, rewarded behavior is repeated!

 Recognizing the correct actions of your dog with quiet encouragement and a gentle touch will help him realize that he gets positive affection from you when he settles down.
 These small changes will yield unexpectedly great results in your everyday interactions with your French Bulldog.

 While hyper behavior frequently points to boredom, that isn’t always the situation.
-Sometimes just a specific stimulation can trigger your Frenchie to leap up, spin around and act like an excited kid.
-The trigger for certain dogs could be cold air, or rain, and even noises like thunder.
+Sometimes, a specific stimulation can trigger your Frenchie to leap up, spin around, and act like an excited kid.
+The trigger for certain dogs could be cold air, rain, and even noises like thunder.

-Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will have a significant effect on their behavior.
+Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will significantly affect their behavior.

 Usually, cheap products are filled with additives that your Frenchie doesn’t need, such as fillers, waste products, coloring, sugars, and fat.
 Just like eating fast food, our emotional states can change.
 Giving your Frenchie a diet of poor quality will affect their behavior.

 Research has shown a connection between hyperactivity and certain dog kibble ingredients, so feeding your Frenchie a good quality food with natural ingredients such as easily recognizable meats and marginal fillers and additives.

 So is your Frenchie high-energy or one with hyperkinesis?
 Your vet may give a low dosage of an effective amphetamine after assessing your dog’s breathing, heart rate, and reflex response.